Volunteer Florida Inc Aka Volunteer Florida Foundation

 Rating: 5 stars 1 1 review 637

-The mission of the nonprofit Florida’s Foundation (formerly Volunteer Florida Foundation) is to strengthen Florida by making positive changes in the lives of Florida’s families through initiatives developed under the leadership of the State of Florida and its citizens.
+To strengthen florida by making positive changes in the lives of florida's families through initiatives developed under the leadership of the state of florida and its citizens.

 Filter Reviews by Role

 GreatNonprofits badges allow you to raise awareness of your favorite nonprofits on your own web sites!

 Reviews for Volunteer Florida Inc Aka Volunteer Florida Foundation